By the Auld Brig o' Doon

 The Doonbrae House Hotel

-Our room in Alloway was in the charming house at Doonbrae, seen here from its
+Our room in Alloway was in the charming house at Doonbrae, seen above left from its

 garden.
 Wisteria and other shrubs and flowers graced the exterior of the